hnykda/tutos/docs/_build/html/_sources/my_wr/RPi.txt

-In this tutorial I will walk you through whole process of making from Raspberry Pi secure, reliable, efficient, fast and easy to maintain server for variable purpouses as is FTP, web hosting, sharing...
-All that thanks to Archlinux ARM operating system.
+In this tutorial I will walk you through whole process of making from Raspberry Pi secure, reliable, efficient, fast and easy to maintain server for variable purposes as is FTP, web hosting, sharing...
+All that thanks to Arch Linux ARM operating system.
 The device will be "headless" - it means, there will be no fancy windows etc., just command line.
 Don't be scared, I will walk you through and you'll thank me then :) .
 You don't need some special knowledge about computers and linux